shafy/fugu/README.md

 ## Get Fugu
-There are two ways to use Fugu: Self-hosting or using Fugu Cloud (managed version by us as a SaaS).
+There are two ways to use Fugu: Self-hosting or Fugu Cloud (managed version by us as a SaaS).

-If you don't have the strict need to host Fugu own your own premises, we recommend using Fugu Cloud.
-It costs $9/month and you don't need to worry about managing your own version, updating, etc.
+If you don't have the strict need to host Fugu on your own premises, we recommend using Fugu Cloud.
+It costs $9/month, and you don't need to worry about managing your own version, updating, etc.

-Our servers are located in the EU (Germany) and your data doesn't leave the EU.
+Our servers are located in the EU (Germany), and your data doesn't leave the EU.
 We don't track any personal data.
 Read more in our [privacy policy](https://fugu.lol/legal/privacy).

 Head over to [our website](https://fugu.lol) to sign up and get started super duper fast.